crazystorm720/cebu-relocation/resources/philippine_culture.md

-# A Raw Guide to Philippine Culture: From Ancient Traditions to Modern Life
+# A Guide to Philippine Culture: From Ancient Traditions to Modern Life

 ## Historical Context
 The Philippines has been shaped by multiple cultural influences: indigenous Austronesian cultures, Islamic sultanates, Spanish colonization (333 years), and American occupation (48 years).
 This complex history created a unique cultural mashup that defines Filipino life today.